SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-28-inferring-an-unknown-vector-using-noisy-measurements-from-a-single-device.md

 ## Introduction

 In this article, a linear Gaussian system is used to infer an unknown vector from noisy measurements obtained by a single measurement source.
+A sample implementation is in a Jupyter notebook on the link given in the conclusion section.

 ## Problem Description
 There is an unknown vector $\mathbf{x}$.
 It has a multivariate Gaussian distribution.
 This distribution is called the prior and given by